ChristopherMNeal/currency-exchanger/README.md

 ## Description

-_This project was created for Epicodus bootcamp to show proficiency in.
-The application is for .
-The user can ._
+_This project was created for Epicodus bootcamp to show proficiency in asynchronous code and using an API.
+The user can convert between currencies._

 ## Setup/Installation Requirements